scottslowe/lowescott.github.io/_posts/2015-01-27-using-fork-branch-git-workflow.md

 	git push origin master

-And push the deletion of the feature branch to your GitHub repository:
+And push the deletion of the feature branch to your GitHub repository (_update:_ an earlier version of this article listed `git push -d` below):

-	git push -d origin <branch name>
+	git push --delete origin <branch name>

 And that's it!
 You've just successfully created a feature branch, made some changes, committed those changes to your repository, pushed them to GitHub, opened a pull request, had your changes merged by the maintainers, and then cleaned up.
 Pretty neat, eh?